Valkyrie (Marvel Comics): Powers and abilities

 Valkyrie is the strongest of all Valkyrior.
 Like all her people, her body is several times denser than that of humans.
 She is not immortal, but she ages far more slowly than humans.
 Valkyrie is immune to all earthly diseases and is difficult to injure.
 Her Asgardian physiology grants her enhanced levels of stamina.
 Valkyrie can perceive the approach of death, in the form of a "deathglow" surrounding a person's body.
 She does not know how death will come but she can tell that it is imminent.
 Valkyrie can transport herself and a dying or dead body to and from the realm of the dead by willing it.
 Valkyrie has had extensive training in sword fighting as well as unarmed combat and horseback riding.
 Her natural fighting ability is among the best of all Asgardians, matched only by Sif.

 Weapons and equipment

-Valkyrie carries two weapons of choice.
-An enchanted sword named Dragonfang.
+Valkyrie carries two weapons of choice: an enchanted sword named Dragonfang and an unnamed spear.
 A wizard named Kahji-Da was said to have carved the sword from a tooth of an extra-dimensional dragon.
 The sword eventually passed into the possession of the Ancient One, who in turn gave it to his disciple Doctor Strange.
 Strange went on to return it to the Valkyrie after she had bequeathed the virtually indestructible Black Knight's Ebony Blade to its rightful owner.

-An unnamed iron spear.
+Like most sword-wielding comics heroes, Valkyrie used the sword strictly as a bludgeon, hitting opponents with the flat of the blade.
+This was because comics publishers wanted to avoid glorifying lethal violence.
+Writer David Anthony Kraft's friend Henry Vogel said that Kraft once told him that had he remained writer on The Defenders longer, he planned to replace Valkyrie's sword with a quarterstaff because he considered it ridiculous for a character to have a sword if they could not use it in the normal manner.

 Valkyrie rides a winged horse named Aragorn.
 Aragorn was given to her by the current Black Knight.